msanvarov/nest-angular-realworld-app/README.md

 ### 📝 Open API

-Out of the box, the web app comes with Swagger; an [open api specification](https://swagger.io/specification/), that is used to describe RESTful APIs.
+Out of the box, the web app comes with OAS; an [open api specification](https://swagger.io/specification/), that is used to describe RESTful APIs.
 Nest provides a [dedicated module to work with it](https://docs.nestjs.com/openapi/introduction).

-The configuration for Swagger can be found at this [location](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/apps/api/src/main.ts).
+The configuration for OAS can be found at this [location](https://github.com/msanvarov/realworld-app/blob/master/apps/api/src/main.ts).

+The client lib is generated with [OpenAPI Generator](https://openapi-generator.tech/) to be compatible with the UI application out of the box.
+The reference OAS yaml file can be found at this [location](https://github.com/msanvarov/realworld-app/blob/master/openapi/realworld-openapi.yaml).

 ---